dgloriaweb/te-wiki/docs/index.md

 Currently these are here, but these could go somewhere later, based on some logic.

 *See all button* This takes to the /matchRates page.
 There's a logical error here.
-*Add job button* This takes to the addJob page, which is more or less a copy of the /jobs/{$id} page.
+*Add job button* This takes to the addJob page, which is more or less a copy of the edit jobs page.

 #### Section 2 - User's work preferences
 In this section the user sets up their preferences that will determine which jobs will be offered.